These days, we know Facebook as a powerful social channel to connect brands to their clients.

 Facebook is all about connections – namely, those with your family and friends.

-So if your friend likes a certain Group, it’s more likely to show up in your search results.
+So if your friend is a member of a certain Group, it’s more likely to show up in your search results.
 You’ll notice in the Group search tab that the top results include which of your friends have already like that group.
-The more friends that like it, the higher it ranks.
+The more friends that join, the higher it ranks.

 Your goal is to reach as many connections and therefore show up in as many results as possible.
 The best way to do that is to ask your existing members to invite any friends with similar interests to the Group.

-Remember this: the more engagement – on your Page, Group, Video, etc. – the higher it’s likely to rank.
+The more engagement on your content – the higher it’s likely to rank.

 Facebook Search for Places